 New student orientation is your chance to get to know Lake Tahoe Community College and to learn about the information, resources, and tools you need to be successful.

-We offer an Online Orientation for students who are enrolled in Distance Education.
+We offer an Online Orientation for students.

 Orientation is REQUIRED if you intend to work toward one or more of the following: